whimsiemi/undertale-battle-pocket/COMMENTARY.md

 #### Methodology

-I'm generally going to be taking direct reference from UNDERTALE's gameplay footage and artwork, figuring out the fundamental mechanics behind the battle system and piecing together the process for making it all work by reading up on Raylib's documentation.
+- I'm largely took direct reference from UNDERTALE's gameplay footage and artwork, figuring out the fundamental mechanics behind the battle system and piecing together the process for making it all work by reading up on Raylib's documentation

 #### Game Sources